Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/scenario-analysis.md

 ## Conclusion

-This scenario analysis provides a structured framework for understanding the range of potential outcomes for SkyMirror's business plan.
+This scenario analysis provides a structured framework for understanding the range of potential outcomes for Skymirror's business plan.
 By preparing for multiple scenarios, we can:

 1. **Improve Decision-Making:** Make more informed strategic choices with awareness of different potential futures
 2. **Enhance Adaptability:** Develop the organizational capability to pivot as conditions evolve